jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 ### Introduction

-**Hook**: While the party is in Netrus, a wandering undead laborer, known as a "volunteer," stumbles into the village, lost and in disrepair.
+**Hook** While the party is in Netrus, a wandering undead laborer, known as a "volunteer," stumbles into the village, lost and in disrepair.
 The appearance of this undead worker, typically found only in Dhuren Tol, raises concern among the villagers and curiosity in the party.

 ### Act 1: The Lost Volunteer